armory/docs/content/en/docs/release-notes/armoryspinnaker_v2-27-1-RC-preview.md

 toc_hide: true
 version: 2.27.01
 description: >
   Release notes for Armory Enterprise v2.27.1 Release Candidate (RC).
 A RC release is not meant for installation in production environments.
+The release notes for 2.27.1 also include improvements and fixes from the 2.27.0 Beta release.
 ---

 ## 2021/10/15 Release Notes